Coax unbalanced by definition?

 A follow-up to “50 Ω Coax — Balanced at Its Design Impedance, Unbalanced When It’s Not.”

 Coax is constantly described as unbalanced, usually with a quick explanation like “the shield is grounded, so it’s unbalanced by definition.”
-That sounds tidy, but it smuggles in an assumption that isn’t actually part of what coax is.
+That sounds tidy, but it smuggles in an assumption that is not actually part of what coax is.

-The better mental model is simple: balanced vs unbalanced is about symmetry and modes, not about whether a conductor is nicknamed “ground” on a schematic.
-When coax misbehaves in ham stations, the culprit is almost always common-mode current on the outside of the shield, not the existence (or non-existence) of “RF ground.”
+The better mental model is simple: balanced versus unbalanced is about symmetry and modes, not about whether a conductor is nicknamed “ground” on a schematic.
+When coax misbehaves in ham stations, the culprit is almost always current on the outside of the shield: current that is not canceled by the intended equal-and-opposite transmission-line mode.

 Coax impedance is defined between two conductors

-A coaxial cable has a characteristic impedance (50 Ω, 75 Ω, etc.).
-That impedance is defined between its two conductors:
+A coaxial cable has a characteristic impedance: 50 Ω, 75 Ω, or another value depending on geometry and dielectric.
+That impedance is defined between its two intended transmission-line conductors:

 - The center conductor